 Regulations for ecommerce operators

 An ecommerce business needs to register itself with the central government and with the state governments of the states where its suppliers are located.
 This makes it difficult for existing operators to move into GST, as it involves a complex and time-consuming registration process.

 Ecommerce operators are not eligible for the threshold limit that is currently available for other businesses.
-Irrespective of their annual turnover, registration is mandatory and they will have to pay GST.
+Irrespective of their annual turnover, registration is mandatory especially if they collect tax at source and they will have to pay GST.